vboyev-MSFT/defender-docs/defender-xdr/entity-page-device.md

 - Unusual behaviors detected by Microsoft Sentinel's [anomaly rules](/azure/sentinel/soc-ml-anomalies).

-**As of November 2024**, device activity events that appear on this timeline *are also displayed* on the main [Timeline tab](#timeline-tab), so they can be viewed together with events recorded by other Microsoft Defender services in a single context.
+**As of December 2024**, device activity events that appear on this timeline *are also displayed* on the main [Timeline tab](#timeline-tab), so they can be viewed together with events recorded by other Microsoft Defender services in a single context.

 ### Insights